 Enforcement Agent Academy

-“Inhouse Enforcement Solutions” Enforcement Agent Academy offers a 2 day foundation course for individuals wishing to become “Enforcement Agents” and attaining an NVQ 2 Taking Control of Goods.
-Since introduction of “Tribunals Court’s and Enforcement’s Act 2007 in April 2014 this qualification became a basic requirement of becoming an “Enforcement Agent”
+Offers a 2-day foundation course for individuals wishing to become “Enforcement Agents” and attaining an NVQ 2 Taking Control of Goods.
+Since introduction of “Tribunals Court’s and Enforcement’s Act 2007 in April 2014 this qualification became a basic requirement of becoming an “Enforcement Agent.”

 Certificated Enforcement Agent